Skip to content

 1. AI-Driven Automation

-The project focuses on creating highly accurate and reliable AI algorithms capable of autonomous or semi-autonomous execution of operational cyber defense tasks.
-By automating routine and complex analytical workloads, human operators are freed to focus on high-level strategic decision-making.
+The project focuses on accurate and reliable AI algorithms that can support autonomous or semi-autonomous cyber defense tasks.
+By automating routine and complex analytical workloads, human operators can focus on higher-level assessment and response decisions.

 2. Enhanced Threat Detection and Response

-EU-GUARDIAN methodologies drastically reduce the response time required to identify, classify, and mitigate advanced cyber-attacks.
-The automated systems are designed to detect anomalous behavioral patterns and zero-day threats within critical infrastructure networks far faster than manual intervention.
+EU-GUARDIAN methodologies aim to reduce the response time required to identify, classify and mitigate advanced cyberattacks.
+The automated systems are designed to detect anomalous behavioral patterns and emerging threats within critical infrastructure networks faster than manual intervention alone.

 3. Cyber Situational Awareness

-A key output of the project is the elevation of Cyber Situational Awareness (CSA) for military commanders.
-By aggregating and synthesizing vast amounts of network telemetry and threat intelligence, the AI framework provides decision-makers with a clear, actionable, and real-time overview of the cyber battlefield.
+A key output of the project is improved Cyber Situational Awareness (CSA) for military decision-makers.
+By aggregating and synthesizing network telemetry and threat intelligence, the AI framework aims to provide a clearer, more actionable view of the cyber operational picture.

 Impact and the European Defence Fund